Born Yesterday (1993 film): Reception

-Reviews to Born Yesterday were mostly negative, as it holds a 25% approval rating on Rotten Tomatoes based on 28 reviews, with an average rating of 4.1/10.
+Reviews to Born Yesterday were mostly negative.
+On Rotten Tomatoes the film holds an approval rating of 25% based on 28 reviews, with an average rating of 4.1/10.
 The site's critics consensus reads: "Not even Melanie Griffith's charisma can inject fresh energy into this ill-conceived remake, which awkwardly retreads through the classic original's story without any of its charm."
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Melanie Griffith was nominated for the 1993 Golden Raspberry Award for Worst Actress for her performance in the film, where she lost to Madonna for her work in Body of Evidence.